Lubomir Tomaszewski

 Lubomir Wojciech Tomaszewski (June 9, 1923 – November 15, 2018) was a Polish-American painter, sculptor and designer born in Warsaw, Poland.
-He lived in United States since 1966.
+He lived in the United States from 1966 onwards.

 Biography

-Son of Lubomir and Lucyna née Bartłomiejczyk.
-He was an alumnus of the Warsaw Academy of Fine Arts.
-Student of the Warsaw University of Technology In 1966 he emigrated to New York City in the United States.
+The son of Lubomir and Lucyna née Bartłomiejczyk, he was an alumnus of the Warsaw Academy of Fine Arts, and a student of the Warsaw University of Technology.
+In 1966 he emigrated to New York City in the United States.
 In the 1970s, he moved to Easton, Connecticut where he lived until his death in 2018.

-He fought as a soldier of Polish Home Army through all the 63 days of Warsaw uprising.
+He fought as a soldier of the Polish Home Army through all 63 days of the Warsaw Uprising.
 He was a commander of anti-tank unit.
-He witnessed the death of his younger brother and many friends.
+He witnessed the death of his younger brother and of many friends.

-Tomaszewski started his artistic work in the 1950s in Institute of Industrial Design in Warsaw, an innovative institution with an aim to create modern living in post-war Poland.
-He cooperated with designers like Henryk Jędrasiak, Mieczysław Naruszewicz i Hanna Orthwein.
+Tomaszewski started his artistic work in the 1950s at the Institute of Industrial Design in Warsaw, an innovative institution which aimed to create modern living in post-war Poland.
+He cooperated with designers like Henryk Jędrasiak, Mieczysław Naruszewicz and Hanna Orthwein.
 He created popular porcelain figurines and "Ina" and "Dorota" coffee sets, which were exhibited at the International Exhibition of the Board of the Industrial Designers’ Association (ICSID) in Paris in 1963.

 In 1994, he established an international art movement called Emotionalism, together with a group of painters, sculptors, photographers and even dancers and musicians.
 He started creating his unique fire and smoke paintings.
 His sculptures were recognized by The New York Times in 1975:

 "The most effective among the pieces are the animals or birds that convey the state of tension or movement or brute strength, something that struggles against gravity to maintain its force."

 Tomaszewski took part in over 150 individual and group exhibitions around the world.
 His works are in renowned museum and private art collections of, among others: National Museum in Warsaw, National Museum in Cracow, Warsaw Uprising Museum, Hale Museum in Germany, Robert Marston, Rockefeller family and Jimmy Carter.